 Pimlico Opera has an excellent model for this project.
 Repeatedly tried, tested and proven to achieve remarkable results both in terms of the show itself and in developing our relationship with the prisoners – resulting in a truly inspirational meeting of worlds.

-Two of the Pimlico Opera team “walk the wings” of Isis, signing up those who like the idea of singing and performing.
+Two of the Pimlico Opera team “walk the wings”, signing up those who like the idea of singing and performing.
 “Do you like acting?” often elicits a cheeky response: “Well I tried last time I was in court and look what happened”.
 Thus, an initial group of prisoners has been gathered.
 The group ebbs and flows in the first week of the rehearsal and by week two, numbers have settled, and the creative team casts the show.
 What follows is five full weeks of rehearsal – all day, every weekday.
 Prisoners return to their cells for lunch but otherwise spend these days as would a professional cast.